laujan/ProposalManager/Dynamics Integration/Documents/Setup Guide.md

    Site|Proposal Manager Site|Default Site|-|**Proposal Manager SharePoint site relative url** (for example, `sites/proposalmanager`)
    Location|Proposal Manager Site Drive|Proposal Manager Site|-|**Name of the Proposal Manager SharePoint site root drive** Location|Proposal Manager Temporary Folder|Proposal Manager Site Drive|-|`TempFolder`

+**Important**: If your Dynamics 365 instance is configured with Unified Interface (UCI), as of May 2019 when invoking the new Sharepoint Site form, you will be informed with an error message that "the selected entity is read-only for this client", thus you will not be able to complete the steps of this guide.
+For now, until the Unified Interface allows edition of this entity, you will be forced to, at least temporally, revert to the legacy interface.
+Please refer to the Troubleshooting section of this guide for instruction on how to do so.

 5. Go to the `appsettings.json` file, in the _WebReact_ project, and fill the following keys with the specified values:
    1. In the `Dynamics365` section: